 That sounds a bit dry, right?
 Penetration testing can be a costly exercise and that is why we see the trend to conduct it annually.
 People asking you to do a pen test will usually ask you for a copy of a pen test report from the last 12 months.
 They acknowledge the cost in terms of time and money.
 They will assume that you have dealt with the pen test results effectively.
 The real answer is the more testing you can do the better.
 The guidance is after every major change.
 Again, depending on the type of test, a rigorous programme of co-ordinated testing across the year and different types will reap the most rewards.

 What we do know is that a pen test is a test at a point in time.
-It says that on that day, the results that were found were the results that were found.
-Much like life, people cannot predict the future, and in the fast changing world of technology where system updates come with an unnerving frequency and dedicated hackers find new exploits all the time, the test is of value but that value can be seen as limited.
+It says that on that day, the results that were found were the results that were found for that day only.
+Much like life, people cannot predict the future, and in the fast-changing world of technology where system updates come with an unnerving frequency and dedicated hackers find new exploits all the time, the test is of value.
+But that value can be seen as limited.
 The more you test, the more secure you will be.

 Looking for help?

 If you need help you can contact us, we would love to speak to you.